the-turing-way/the-turing-way/book/website/collaboration/academic-industry/case-studies-and-best-practices/practitioner's-hub-case-study.md

 ---
 height: 400px
 name: practitioners-hub-experts
 alt: Cartoon-like sketch with text at the top in an arc reading 'the practitioners hub: experts in residence'.
 The Turing Way logo features in the centre.
 Around the logo is a thick oval with different colour bands, each with an image.
 Thes include: a heart, a tree, a car, a spanner, a lightning bolt, a paint palete and a graph.
 Around the edge of the circle are lots of colourful stick figures interacting with each other in groups.
-Some appear to be talking, some shaking hands etc.
+Some appear to be talking, some shaking hands...
 ---
 Practitioners' hub experts.
 _The Turing Way_ project illustration by Scriberia.
 Used under a CC-BY 4.0 licence.
 DOI: [10.5281/zenodo.3332807](https://doi.org/10.5281/zenodo.3332807).